sturob/tmux-edgelord/README.md

 # tmux-edgelord

-Vim motion inspired bindings (alt + HJKL) to move spatially around *all* panes, crossing session and window boundaries.
+Vim motion inspired bindings (alt + HJKL) to spatially move around *all* panes, crossing session and window boundaries when edges are hit.

-The four keybindings work the same as typical select-pane bindings.
-Using them at the edge of a window, however, leads to a different window, and possibly a different session.
-Typical select-pane bindings would just wrap around to a pane on the opposite side of the same window.
+The four keybindings work similarly to typical select-pane bindings.
+When used at the edge of a window, however, they shift to an adjacent window (and possibly a different session).
+This differs from typical select-pane bindings which would wrap around - shifting to an opposite pane in the same window.

 ## Edge behaviour